seiyria/Types-of-Mania/README.md

 We can't bundle UnrealPak with this repo, but you can get it from [here](https://mega.nz/file/BY0gUIqI#rYaUGom59yFDLNGtwai1W_QSeLZDIEd3qFbeApJ5f3Q) (link courtesy of the Bloodstained discord).

-Unzip the file and grab `Tools/UnrealPak` folder and put it in `build/tools` (the directory may have to be created).
-The final folder structure should be `build/tools/UnrealPak` with the `.exe` and `.bat` files in that folder.
+Unzip the file and grab `Tools/UnrealPak/UnrealPak.exe` folder and put it in `buildtools` (the directory may have to be created).
+The final folder structure should be `buildtools/UnrealPak.exe`.

 ## Future Features